• HOME

 Let's aim for a Tokyo that is easy to live in for everyone, regardless of whether they are foreigners or have disabilities, and let many people know "Easy Japanese".

-1. Distribution of "FC Tokyo x Easy Japanese" Collaboration Novelties
+1. "FC Tokyo × Easy Japanese" Collaboration Novelty Distribution

 【Distribution Time】